themagnifico/cocopi-docs/README.md

 Cocopi CMS
 ===

-Cocopi is a file based CMS featuring a powerul admin panel.
+Cocopi is a file based CMS featuring a powerful admin panel.
 Manage your content in your editor or in the browser.

 Quickly build any website, from simple to complex.
 Cocopi has the flexibility to power a variety of websites while staying refreshingly simple.